View Full Version : The impact of Omega 3 and Omega 6 on breast cancer

 There is a long running thread on the impact of Omega 3 and Omega 6 on breast cancer on the main board (currently (2014) 50,000 plus views).
 The point of the thread is to demonstrate there is considerable evidence of a wide range of mechanisms by which Omega 3 and 6 fats significantly alter the risk of breast cancer occurrence and spread.

 Many of the factors also apply to a whole range of cancers including prostate.

 The thread only contains a fraction of the research on the subject.

-The revised expanded and improved book on Omega 3 and 6 is currently being edited and now has approaching 2000 references.
+The revised expanded and very much improved book on Omega 3 and 6 has been rewritten several times and I really must try and get it finished.

 On the tooth issue, on my persistent insistence that something was still not right, they finally opened an adjacent area up (Nov 2009) and found further infected bone above another root filling (2nd), despite showing no "clinical" symptoms (inflammation or pain) or clear x-ray evidence, but discomfort from my perspective.
 It now looks in addition as if my 3rd and last root filling may also have lead to infection (in progress).